 However, these symptoms don't occur in everyone with elevated calcium levels.

 One study followed 10 people who had developed excessive calcium levels after they had taken high-dose vitamin D to correct deficiency.

-Four experienced nausea and vomiting and three had a loss of appetite (
+Four of them experienced nausea and vomiting, and three of them had a loss of appetite (

 Similar responses to vitamin D megadoses have been reported in other studies.
-One woman had nausea and weight loss after taking a supplement from her naturopath that was found to contain 78 times more vitamin D than stated on the label (
+One woman experienced nausea and weight loss after taking a supplement that was found to contain 78 times more vitamin D than stated on the label (

 Importantly, these symptoms occurred in response to extremely high doses of vitamin D3, which led to calcium levels greater than 12 mg/dl (3.0 mmol/l).

-Summary: High-dose vitamin D therapy has been found to cause nausea, vomiting and lack of appetite for some due to high blood calcium levels.
+Summary In some people, high-dose vitamin D therapy has been found to cause nausea, vomiting, and lack of appetite due to high blood calcium levels.